-With the assistance of HoS, the CRR will be updated by the CRM every 2 months in order that it can be presented to CMT by the ACE.
+With the assistance of HoS, the CRR will be updated by the CRM every 2 months in order that it can be presented to CMT by the ACE for review and discussion.

 Those risks identified as being officially sensitive in nature will be marked to ensure that they can be easily redacted from any publicly available copy of the register.
+This will be the responsibility of the risk owner during the assessment process.